Configuration

 Required: Yes

-Docker container image to use for test execution.
+Docker container image to use for execution.
 Can be a public image or a private registry image.

 execution: